You’ve come to the right place.

 Our local team services the Hobart region, as well as Sorell.

-Claire and Emma from EPIC are all passionate about their local area, and finding supportive employers who have opportunities is their business.
+Claire and Amber from EPIC are all passionate about their local area, and finding supportive employers who have opportunities is their business.

 Am I eligible?